 We arrived at The Green Dragon Inn around 6pm, chose our complimentary beverage, then waited for the big feast reveal at 6.30pm.

 The curtains were parted to show a table laden with food – beef and ale stew with dumplings, salmon, duck, a whole chicken, a pan of … Read the rest

 If it’s a sunny, still day on the Karikari Peninsula near the top of the North Island then it’s a good day to visit Karikari Estate Vineyard.
 Sitting up high on a hill with flowers spilling down its slopes, Karikari Estate is a beautiful spot for a glass of wine.
 The Karikari wines on the list included two chardonnays, a rose, and two blended reds – Toa Iti and Hell Hole, all $10 a glass.

 Platters are always our choice at wineries and there are two – Artisan ($35) and Antipasti ($65).
 Seafood dishes, a burger, chicken salad, and pizza … Read the rest

 If the sun’s shining at Zealong Tea Estate near Hamilton it’s nice to sit outside under an umbrella overlooking rows of lush tea plants.
 Zealong is New Zealand’s only tea plantation and the five flavours of tea produced are certified organic.

 Tea is the star of the show at Zealong, but lunch and high tea are also served.
 A Signature High Tea and a Classic High Tea were on the menu for us.
-Tea is infused in a lot of the small dishes that make up the high tea, including … Read the rest
+Tea is infused in a lot of the small dishes that make up the high tea, including the aromatic mousse in a chocolate cup, and the black … Read the rest